 Once it hardens comes my favorite part – the hammer.
 Break up the candy bark into large pieces (a tenderizer works well for this task)!

 When I gift Halloween bark, I like to wrap it in a transparent wrap with a festive black and orange ribbon.
 I always have so much fun with bows, name tags, and other little trinkets like spider rings to tie onto them!
 Tupperware works great too, or you can just lay the candy bark out on plates with plastic wrap!

 This candy bark makes a great addition to Halloween parties too.
 I love putting it out alongside roasted pumpkin seeds, pumpkin chocolate chip cookies, and meatball mummies for a Halloween themed spread that everyone will remember!

-- 1 lb white chocolate candy melts melted according to package instructions
+- 1 pound white chocolate candy melts melted according to package instructions

 - ¼ cup bright pink candy melts